 For example, Zoom allowed staying in touch with teams and clients and turned out just fine for onboarding new ones.
 Cloud services helped connect the dots and trace business processes with even less disruption than before.
 Task management tools like Jira, Confluence, and Trello gave insights into WFH performance and helped ensure teams were delivering from any place.

-For all it’s worth, 2020 has built more trust in remote work and services and shown we can find dedication and passion outside the office walls.
+For all it’s worth, the last few years have built more trust in remote work and services and shown we can find dedication and passion outside the office walls.

 Myth #1: Everything will eventually return to the pre-pandemic ways because legal worked better then.